ahmadjazmawi1/Imagur-Image-Editor/README.md

 * Zooming in and out
 * Brush tool
 * Clear changes
-*
-Features that will be implemented soon:

 * Drawing Shapes
 * Filling the shapes with color
+* Undo
+* Gray Scale filter
+* Sepia filter
+* Invert Colors
+* Blur image
+Features that will be implemented soon:
-* Undo and Redo
+* Redo

 Additional Features not in Paint: